diffblue/gitlab/doc/integration/saml.md

 ## Validate response signatures

-We require Identity Providers to sign SAML responses to ensure that the assertions are not tampered with.
+IdPs must sign SAML responses to ensure that the assertions are not tampered with.

-This prevents user impersonation and prevents privilege escalation when specific group membership is required.
-Typically this:
+This prevents user impersonation and privilege escalation when specific group membership is required.

-- Is configured using `idp_cert_fingerprint`.
+You configure the response signature validation using `idp_cert_fingerprint`.
-- Includes the full certificate in the response, although if your Identity Provider doesn't support this, you can directly configure GitLab using the `idp_cert` option.

-Example configuration with `idp_cert_fingerprint`:
+An example configuration:

 ```yaml
 args: {